Ginger Minj: Acting

 Minj began her career as a child actor, acting in Christian films and books on tape.
 As an adult, Minj continued acting, starring in Clandestine Arts' production of Avenue Q. Minj performed with other All Stars 2 queens at the Trailblazer Honors for Harvey Fierstein as the only singing performer on July 7, 2016.
 Minj was with Katya and Alyssa Edwards on commercial bumpers for a Mama's Family marathon for the Logo channel.

 In 2014, Minj played Mrs. Lovett in Sweeney Todd at Orlando's Clandestine-Arts.
 The casting initially lead to a cease-and-desist order in response to her casting, but this was resolved when a video of Ginger performing the role was sent to composer/lyricist Stephen Sondheim, who personally signed off on her performance.

 Minj voiced the character Lemon Chiffon in the 2018 Netflix original series Super Drags.

 In 2018, Minj starred in the Netflix musical comedy feature film Dumplin'.
 In 2020, Minj portrayed Tommy and drag queen Fanny Pak on the Netflix comedy AJ and the Queen, alongside RuPaul, in the episode "Fort Worth".

 In August 2020, Minj starred in Drama at Drag Brunch: The Slaying of the Sequin Sisters, the fifth installment of the virtual interactive Broadway Murder Mystery story, portraying the role of Casey Closed.

 In 2022, Minj starred as Albin in La Cage Aux Folles at Music Theater Works in the Chicago Area.
 The production featured Jason Richards as Georges and was directed by Kyle A.Dougan with costumes by Project Runway’s Justin LeBlanc.

 Other ventures

 In October 2021, Minj signed a six-figure book deal with Atria Books to publish her first book, "Southern Fried Sass".
-In August 2022, she will headline the 40th annual Northalsted Market Days, an annual LGBTQ-friendly street festival.
+In August 2022, she headlined the 40th annual Northalsted Market Days, an annual LGBTQ-friendly street festival.

 In 2023 Minj released a stand up comedy special, Bless Your Heart.

 Personal life

-Minj stated that she is non-binary in an episode of RuPaul's Drag Race: Untucked.
-She uses she/her pronouns both in and out of drag.
+Minj is non-binary and uses she/her pronouns both in and out of drag.

 Minj was married to Ceejay Russell by Michelle Visage at a DragCon convention in 2017.
+She is polyamorous and is in a polyamorous relationship as of 2026 with CeeJay and Michael.

+Minj is 5'3 and weighed 310 pounds at her heaviest but has lost 160 pounds.
+She said that she is still proud to be plus-size.